lcsouzamenezes/dropshipping-woocommerce/README.txt

 * FIX: Performance enhancement when creating new order.

 = 2.0.7 =
+* ADDED: Support for WCFM Marketplace latest version.
 * FIX: Product with only 1 variation gets added as a simple product instead of variation.

-= 2.0.6 =
-* ADDED: Support for WCFM Marketplace latest version.

 = 2.0.5 =
 * Tested with latest versions of both WordPress 5.3 and WooCommece 3.7.1.

 = 2.0.4 =
 * ADDED: Support for Appmaker.xyz Plugin.

-= 2.0.3 =
+* IMPROVEMENT: "start import" button to get all products.
 * FIX: Background import products was broken.

-= 2.0.2 =
-* IMPROVEMENT: Some Improvements.
-* ADDED: Knawat handshake.
-* IMPROVEMENT: "start import" button to get all products.

 = 2.0.1 =
 * ADDED: Support for Import Product Information Attributes.